 It’s Filing Time!

 Tax Season is upon us, fellow taxpayers!
 It’s been a crazy year, from the crypto crash to the ubiquitous effects of inflation.
 But, as always, paying the tax man is one of those things we can count on year after year.
-With the recent expansion of the IRS, it’s more important than ever for taxpayers to get accurate information about filing your 2022 tax returns.
-There are lots of free resources and tax-prep software for filing your tax returns, including some from the IRS.
-Here are some of the best filing tips for minimizing your tax burden and maximizing your tax returns.
+With the recent expansion of the IRS, it’s more important than ever for taxpayers to get accurate information about filing their 2022 tax returns.
+There are many free resources and tax-prep software for filing your tax returns, including some from the IRS.
+Here are some of the best tax tips for minimizing your tax burden and maximizing your tax returns.

 1: Check with Your Parents

 This one is for the young taxpayers.
 Do yourself a favor, call your parents to ask if they’re claiming you as a dependent on their federal and state taxes come tax time.
 If you’re out of college and working full-time with a steady income, most likely, it’s time to start filing on your own.
 But it’s worth a shot!